padok-team/security-vault-credential-broker/README.md

 - Login to AWS: `aws sso login`

-- Replace domain name with your domain name: search each occurence of "padok.school" and replace them with your domain name
+- Replace domain name with your domain name: search each occurence of "2.aws.padok.cloud" and replace them with your domain name

 ## 1. Bootstrap